nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 ![(Dyno RAM size in MB - memory used by the master worker process) / Memory per process](http://i.imgur.com/s4nDSs2.png)

 What's the master process?
 Puma (and Unicorn) use "master processes" to coordinate their subordinate worker processes{% sidenote 1 "<i>What the master process actually does is very different in Puma and Unicorn.
 In Unicorn, it primarily serves the role of sending signals to child processes and forking new ones if old ones die.
-In Puma, it actually receives the request in an EventMachine-like Reactor pattern.</i>" %}.
-Here's the output from `ps` when I run Puma with 3 workers:
+In Puma, it actually receives the request in an EventMachine-like Reactor pattern.
+Phusion Passenger 5 uses *several* additional processes, including it's own instance of nginx!</i>" %}.
+Here's the output from `ps aux | grep puma` when I run Puma with 3 workers:

 ```
 PID     %CPU %MEM     VSZ    RSS   TT  STAT STARTED      TIME COMMAND